 DIAGRAM Project Partners

-Benetech, NCAM and the U.S. Fund for DAISY lead technology initiatives that fundamentally change how people with print disabilities experience and interact with different forms of media, from the DAISY Standard to the Bookshare library to NCAM’s work on image descriptions.
+Benetech, NCAM and the U.S. Fund for DAISY lead technology initiatives that fundamentally change how people with print disabilities experience and interact with different forms of media, from the DAISY and EPUB 3 Standards to the Bookshare library to NCAM’s work on image descriptions.

 - Fewer than 10% of books are available in accessible format.